Purinergic signalling: Pannexins

-Purinergic signalling in humans
+In humans

 Circulatory system

 In the human heart, adenosine functions as an autacoid in the regulation of various cardiac functions such as heart rate, contractility, and coronary flow.
 There are currently four types of adenosine receptors found in the heart.
 After binding onto a specific purinergic receptor, adenosine causes a negative chronotropic effect due to its influence on cardiac pacemakers.
 It also causes a negative dromotropic effect through the inhibition of AV-nodal conduction.
 From the 1980s onwards, these effects of adenosine have been used in the treatment of patients with supraventricular tachycardia.

 The regulation of vascular tone in the endothelium of blood vessels is mediated by purinergic signalling.
 A decreased concentration of oxygen releases ATP from erythrocytes, triggering a propagated calcium wave in the endothelial layer of blood vessels and a subsequent production of nitric oxide that results in vasodilation.

 During the blood clotting process, adenosine diphosphate (ADP) plays a crucial role in the activation and recruitment of platelets and also ensures the structural integrity of thrombi.
 These effects are modulated by the P2RY1 and the P2Y12 receptors.
 The P2RY1 receptor is responsible for shape change in platelets, increased intracellular calcium levels and transient platelet aggregation, while the P2Y12 receptor is responsible for sustained platelet aggregation through the inhibition of adenylate cyclase and a corresponding decrease in cyclic adenosine monophosphate (cAMP) levels.
 The activation of both purinergic receptors is necessary to achieve sustained hemostasis.